Your brand is your chance to tell your customers a story.

 8. Customer Service Helps Brands to Stand out From the Crowd

 With competition levels soaring, it seems difficult to stand out from the crowd.
-As a brand, you can take a few extra steps to make sure you’re being remembered fondly by people.
-Offering extraordinary customer service is one of the things you can do.
-A survey shows that 73 percent of consumers cite customer experience as an important factor in their purchasing decisions (PWC, 2018).
-Good customer service makes consumers feel heard and appreciated.
+As a brand, you can take a few extra steps to make sure you remain positively etched in your buyers’ minds.
+Extraordinary customer service is one thing you can offer.
+A survey shows that 94 percent of consumers say a brand’s treatment of its customers influences their decision to purchase (Salesforce, 2022).

-Customers prefer if you would understand their buying habits, and their needs, instead of just nailing their names in the subject lines of the emails you send out to them.
-If your brand can customize the experience for individual customers, you’ll have a higher chance of winning customers.
-The aim should be to personalize with purpose and not just for profit.
+Customers love it when you understand their buying habits and their needs, instead of just nailing their names in the subject lines of the emails you send out to them.
+If your brand can customize the experience for individual customers, you’ll have a higher chance of winning and retaining customers.

 9. Being Meaningful Is Good for Business